University Policies

 Satisfactory Academic Progress (SAP) Policy

-To determine satisfactory progress, a student’s cumulative grade point average and completion rate will be evaluated at the end every semester after grades are posted, approximately 10 days after the end of the semester.
-The completion rate is determined by dividing the number of credits earned by the number of credits attempted.
-To satisfy SAP requirements, the MS-TCVM program is to be completed within a 5 year time frame, not to exceed 1.5 times the program length (7.5 years).
-The Graduate Certified Veterinary Acupuncture Certificate program is to be completed within 1 year, not to exceed 1.5 years.
-Students are expected to complete the requirements for their program in the scheduled time frame, but in no case may the credits attempted exceed 1.5 times the credits required to complete the program.
+To determine satisfactory progress, a student’s cumulative grade point average and completion rate will be evaluated at the end of every semester after grades are posted, approximately 10 days after the end of the semester.
+Completion rate is determined by dividing the number of credits earned by the number of credits attempted.

 SAP Appeals, Probation, and Academic Plans

-The President will review the information submitted in the context of the student’s entire academic record, and notify the student of his or her decision within 24 hours.
+The provost will review the information submitted in the context of the student’s entire academic record and notify the student of his or her decision within 24 hours.
 This decision is final.
-If the appeal is granted, then the student will be placed on Probation for the semester, and the President's notice to the student will outline the requirements of the Academic Plan the student must follow in addition to regaining SAP.
+If the appeal is granted, then the student will be placed on Academic Probation for the semester, and the provost’s notice to the student will outline the requirements of the Academic Plan to regain SAP.
+The student must meet the terms of the Academic Plan on an ongoing basis to ensure the student will be able to regain SAP prior to program completion.

-If the student fails to meet the terms of the academic plan at the end of the Probationary semester, the student will be terminated.
-Second appeals in this situation will only be granted at the discretion of the Director, and based upon very exceptional circumstances.
+At the end of the first Probation semester, the student’s progress will be evaluated based upon the Academic Plan.
+If the student is meeting SAP standards, or he or she has met all the terms of the Academic Plan, the student will be eligible to remain enrolled.
+In all subsequent semesters, the student must meet the SAP standards or the terms of the Academic Plan.
+If the student fails to meet the terms of the Academic Plan at the end of any Probationary semester, the student will be dismissed.
+Second appeals in this situation will only be granted at the discretion of the President and based upon very exceptional circumstances.

 The higher of the two grades earned for a repeated course will be used in calculating the CGPA.
 The credits attempted for both courses are included in the calculation of the completion rate.

-If a student is re-admitted into the program, the credits and grades that are applicable to the student's current program of study will be included in the CGPA and in credits attempted for determining the student’s satisfactory academic progress.
+If a student is re-admitted into the same program, the credits and grades that are applicable to the student’s current program of study will be included in the CGPA and in credits attempted to determine the student’s satisfactory academic progress.

-Credits accepted for transfer are counted as credits attempted for purposes of the completion rate, but have no impact in the calculation of CGPA.
+Credits accepted for transfer are counted as credits attempted and earned for purposes of the completion rate but have no impact in the calculation of CGPA.

 Students who have been dismissed for lack of satisfactory progress may apply to be readmitted as the class schedule permits, after 6 months.
 Such a student will be enrolled for a probationary semester upon reentry.
-This procedure only applies to dismissals caused by lack of satisfactory progress.
+This procedure applies only to dismissals caused by lack of satisfactory progress.
 It does not apply to voluntary withdrawals.
+The chart below identifies how each potential grade assignment affects SAP.

 University Courses